darktasevski/CompSci/Math/geometry.md

 When a line crosses either the x-axis or y-axis, the point is called either the **x-intercept** or **y-intercept**.
 An intercept always happens when the value of the crossed axis is o:

-[insert coordinate plane with straight line intercepting at (5, 0) and (0, 3); label both points with each coordinate pair]
+[insert coordinate plane with straight-line intercepting at (5, 0) and (0, 3); label both points with each coordinate pair]

-Here the line intercepts the y-axis at 3, along the x-axis value of 0, and intercepts the x-axis at 5, along the y-axis value of 0.
+Here the line intercepts the y-axis at $3$ along with the x-axis value of $0$ and intercepts the x-axis at $5$ along with the y-axis value of $0$.